 3. Services must be provided under the supervision of a licensed mental health professional (LMHP) who is acting within the scope of his/her professional license and applicable state law.
 The term "supervision" refers to clinical support, guidance and consultation afforded to non-licensed staff, and should not be confused with professional board required clinical supervision of individuals pursuing licensure.
-Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards.
-Agencies providing CPST services must employ at least one full-time physician or full-time LMHP to specifically serve as a full-time mental health supervisor to assist in the design and evaluation of treatment plans for CPST services are restricted to medical psychologist, licensed psychologist, licensed clinical social worker (LCSW), licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), or licensed Advanced Practice Registered Nurse
+Such individuals must comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards.Agencies providing CPST services must employ at least one full-time physician or full-time LMHP to specifically serve as a full-time mental health supervisor to assist in the design and evaluation of treatment plans for CPST services.
+LMHPs serving in the role of mental health supervisor for CPST services are restricted to medical psychologist, licensed psychologist, licensed clinical social worker (LCSW), licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), or licensed Advanced Practice Registered Nurse (APRN) with a psychiatric specialization.
+The term "full-time" means employment by the provider agency for at least 35 hours per week;